-Jack Tuholske’s 30 year legal career has focused on public interest environmental litigation in state and federal court in Montana and the West.
-He has been lead counsel for over 50 published decisions, including over a dozen successful cases at the Montana Supreme Court in the fields of water law, land use, constitutional law and natural resource management.
+Jack Tuholske’s 30 year legal career focused on public interest environmental litigation in state and federal court in Montana and the West.
+He had been lead counsel for over 50 published decisions, including over a dozen successful cases at the Montana Supreme Court in the fields of water law, land use, constitutional law and natural resource management.
 In recognition of his public interest work, he was awarded the William O. Douglas Award by the Sierra Club in 2002 and the Kerry Rydberg Award in 2010 by the University of Oregon Public Interest Environmental Law Conference.

 Tuholske, Jack and Judge Sun Qian, “Explorations of and Reflections on China's System of Environmental Public Interest Litigation,” published in the June edition of the Environmental Law Reporter, 47 ELR 10497.